Southgate Shopping Center: Southgate Shopping Center in later years

 The center's big blow came during Christmas of 2000, as Montgomery Ward liquidated its assets and closed their store in early 2001 (the building has since been razed).
 Service Merchandise also began downsizing its operations considerably, eventually taking only half the space in its building.
 It closed its catalog showroom business by 2003 (later to re-emerge as an online retailer, similar to Montgomery Ward) and razed the building in 2004 and the water tower in 2005.
 Sears Hardware closed in July 2006.
 The Farmer Jack store was shuttered (along with the rest of the chain) a year later, in July 2007, leaving the mall without an anchor tenant.

 Additional outlot buildings were still being constructed, though.
 In 2006, a Chili's restaurant was built near the Trenton Road entrance.
 Construction began in mid-2007 to move the Trenton Road entrance south about 50 ft to allow for the building of an Old Chicago restaurant, which opened later that year.
 The area formerly occupied by Service Merchandise would eventually become the location of a branch of Ecorse-based credit union Downriver Community Federal Credit Union, breaking ground in June 2019 and opening in June 2020, replacing a smaller branch in Wyandotte.
+Old Chicago closed in March 2024, and will be replaced by HopCat in the summer of 2025.